-SLICE IT: I like slicing long strips, it’s a personal preference.
-It reminds me of eating these as a little kid when my great grandmother would make them in her caste iron skillet.
+SLICE IT: We like slicing long strips, it’s our personal preference.
 You can also slice them on the bias into shorter diagonal strips.
-First, I cut the plantain in half horizontally.
+First, cut the plantain in half horizontally.
 Then, carefully cut each half into 3 or 4 length-wise strips.

 Your plantains are ready when the skin is black and the fruit is soft but not too mushy.
 Since plantains are rarely sold fully brown or black, you will need to buy green or yellow plantains and leave them in a paper bag or on the countertop for a few days until the skin turns black, like in the picture.

-- 3 ripe plantains (yellow skin with black spots, see pic)
+- 3 ripe plantains (yellow skin with black spots, see picture)